Playing with Repetitions in Data Words Using Energy Games: Undecidability of [ , , ] LRV[⟙,≈,←] games

-\paragraph{Unbounded local tests} The previous undecidability use either an unbounded number of variables or a bounded number of variables but an unbounded $\mynext$-distance of local demands.
+The previous undecidability \review{results} use either an unbounded number of variables or a bounded number of variables but an unbounded $\mynext$-distance of local demands.
 However, through a more clever encoding one can avoid testing whether two positions at distance $n$ have the same data value by a chained series of tests.
 This is a standard coding which does not break the 2-counter machine reduction.
-Then we obtain the following, which proves the theorem. \begin{lemma} The winning strategy existence problem for the \pmainlogic$[\top, \oblieqlocal, \leftarrow]$ game is undecidable when \sys and \env own only one variable each, and the distance of local data repetition demands is bounded by 3. \end{lemma} \begin{proof} In the reduction from Lemma~\ref{lem:undec-plrvgame-nobool}, one can use the following encoding to replace testing whether two positions at distance $n$ have the same data value with a chained series of tests.
-Each block of the form
+This proves the theorem: